Mortgage Credit Certificate Program

 How does the MCC reduce your taxes?

-In the example given in Table 1, a borrower with a 5 percent fixed rate 30-year mortgage of $200,000 would make $10,000 in interest payments during the first year of the mortgage.
+In the example below, a borrower with a 5 percent fixed rate 30-year mortgage of $200,000 would make $10,000 in interest payments during the first year of the mortgage.
 Under normal circumstances, the borrower deducts 80 percent of that interest ($10,000 in our example), along with other allowable deductions, from his total gross income in order to figure the "adjusted gross income" used to calculate his/her total tax liability.
 After the borrower has calculated the total tax liability, under the MCC program the remaining 20 percent of the interest ($2,000 in our example) is also deducted from his/her total tax liability.
 If this subtraction results in a negative number, in other words, if the borrower is unable to use the entire MCC tax credit in this particular tax year, the credit may be carried forward and used up to three calendar years in the future.
 The borrower may consider adjusting his/her federal income tax withholding (W-4) so as to benefit on a monthly basis for the MCC.
 By taking this action, the borrower will have more disposable income to make mortgage payments.

-Table 1: Effect of a Mortgage Credit Certificate - Example
+Example: Effect of a Mortgage Credit Certificate

 |1|| First Mortgage Amount